 Polymer 80 pistol builds have become a popular alternative to simply buying a Glock® or pistol at the local gun store.
 Thanks to its polymer construction, fabricating a Glock frame is pretty easy to do.
 Just like the 80% lower receiver, these 80% pistol frames have allowed shooters to build virtually every series available at home.
 Thanks to our friends over at Polymer80, now you can build your own, too!
 Here's a guide on how to build a pistol with a Polymer 80 frame.

 If you're totally unaware of what we're discussing, here's the quick-n-dirty: You can legally build an unregistered and un-serialized pistol handgun at home, without ever going through an FFL, filling out any paperwork, or paying any extra taxes or fees.
 The Bureau of Alcohol, Tobacco, and Firearms gives this project a green light.
 They say you can build a gun at home with no license or FFL if it's for personal use.
+This only applies to federal law.
 Check your local and state laws first, though.
-Some states (like Washington) have banned the practice of building polymer firearms.
-Other states require that your frame or receiver blank be serialized before it's turned into a firearm.
+Some states (like Washington, New York, and Jew Jersey) have banned the practice of building polymer firearm frames and receivers.
+Other states (like California) require that your frame or receiver blank be serialized before it's turned into a firearm.
 We're not lawyers, so consult with one to make sure this is legal where you live.

 Tools You Will Need